MingoLi/StreamlinedMarkingTool/README.md

     - `make` will search for makefile and compile accordingly, more info in `help make`
     - `-r` is supported to compile the sub-directory recursively
 - `next` and `prev` helps you navigate between student's assignment folder
+    - use `resume` to quickly go back to the place you stopped last time
 - Run executable through command `run`
     - e.g. `run ./a.out`
 - Unit test with given input file and expected output.